U.S. Labor Board says evidence presented by union in Amazon vote 'could be grounds for overturning election'

-TechnologyU.S.
-Labor Board says evidence presented by union in Amazon vote 'could be grounds for overturning election'

-The National Labor Relations Board on Wednesday said evidence submitted by the Retail Wholesale and Department Store Union (RWDSU) "could be grounds for overturning" Amazon.com Inc's (AMZN.O) union election in Alabama if introduced at a hearing.
+WASHINGTON (Reuters) -The National Labor Relations Board on Wednesday said evidence submitted by the Retail Wholesale and Department Store Union (RWDSU) “could be grounds for overturning” Amazon.com Inc’s union election in Alabama if introduced at a hearing.

 The labor board will hold a hearing on May 7 to consider objections filed by the RWDSU, which failed to secure enough votes from Amazon warehouse workers to form a union.